Please provide your zip code to see plans in your area.

 Prescription drug coverage – or Medicare Part D – subsidizes the costs of brand-name and generic prescription drugs for Medicare beneficiaries.
 Medicare recipients choose the coverage by enrolling in either a stand-alone prescription drug plan (PDP) – which covers only prescription drugs – or a Medicare Advantage plan with integrated Part D coverage (MAPD), which covers prescriptions and other medical expenses.

-As of 2022, roughly 50 million Medicare beneficiaries were enrolled in Part D coverage.
-More than half of them (about 26.7 million) were enrolled in MAPDs, while about 23.4 million were enrolled in PDPs.
-There are more than 64 million Medicare beneficiaries, but some do not need to purchase Part D coverage because they have drug coverage from a current or former employer.
+As of 2024, roughly 54 million Medicare beneficiaries were enrolled in Part D coverage.
+Well over half of them (about 31 million) were enrolled in MAPDs, while about 23 million were enrolled in PDPs.3 There are more than 67 million Medicare beneficiaries, but some do not need to purchase Part D coverage because they have drug coverage from a current or former employer.

 Which prescription drug plan should you choose?